 The college faculty strive for excellence in undergraduate education as evidenced by a sustained and enviable record of university teaching award winners.
 The college emphasizes the importance of each individual student and promotes significant student-faculty interaction.
 Students are provided with a firm foundation in the life sciences and social sciences in order to excel and meet the challenges in future professional careers.
 Faculty and staff provide a broad range of support to help students develop high-quality academic programs that meet individual needs.

 Applying knowledge outside the classroom is a signature of all CALS programs.
 Opportunities abound for on and off-campus experiences such as internships, community service learning, undergraduate research, independent study, and study abroad.
 Pre-professional tracks prepare students for employment upon graduation or for the successful pursuit of advanced degrees.
-Career choices are broad, but focus primarily on entrepreneurship, dietetics, international and rural community development, agriculture, veterinary and human medicine, biotechnology, nutrition, research and teaching, horticulture, and the plant sciences.
+Career choices are broad, but focus primarily on veterinary and human medicine, biotechnology, agriculture, nutrition, dietetics, research and teaching, horticulture, plant sciences, entrepreneurship, international and rural development, communication, and design.

 Academic study is enhanced by university farm and field facilities, the labs, and the research for which the college is renowned.
 Many CALS faculty, working through the Agricultural Experiment Station, conduct mission-oriented, applied research and encourage undergraduate participation.

-The office of the dean of the college is located in Rooms 106 and 108 in Morrill Hall.
-For more information, contact the Student Services office at calsstudentservices@uvm.edu or call (802) 656-2980.
+The office of the dean of the college is located in Rooms 103 and 108 in Morrill Hall.
+The CALS Student Services office is located in Morrill Hall, room 103.
+Contact CALS Student Services at calsstudentservices@uvm.edu or call (802) 656-2980.

 Catamount Core Curriculum Requirements